 - Related to the treatment of the sickness or injury, and - Not provided for the scholastic education or vocational training of the patient.

-The Plan considers charges for examinations that determine whether a patient needs a hearing aid or a hearing aid adjustment to be covered services.
+Under this Plan, an examination to determine whether a patient needs either a hearing aid or a hearing aid adjustment is a covered service.